testingisdocumenting/znai/znai-docs/documentation/flow/page-references.md

 # Follow the Order

-Most of the documentation should have a natural order to follow.
+The best documentation should be arranged with a natural order to follow.
 Links to navigate to the next page are at the end of each page.

-Create links to remind users of an *essential* concept introduced previously.
-There is a good chance that a reader skipped over it or forgot.
+Create links to remind users of *essential* concepts introduced previously.
+There is a good chance that a reader skipped over these or forgot about them.

 Avoid: links that navigate users forward.
 It breaks the flow of a documentation.